emipa606/FrontlineBunkers/README.md

 Slope walls are the foundation of your bunker.
 Needs A LOT of resources to build but can withstand even the hardest bombardement.
 Bombs harm it more than ordinary bullets.
 Takes a lot of time to be set up.

 *Bunker embrasure:*
 Waist high walls grant your pawns a spot to use their own arms in combat and also provides some cover (70%) .
-Also in contrast to the ordinary sanbags, enemys can&apos;t climp over these structures.
+Also in contrast to the ordinary sanbags, enemys can't climp over these structures.
 Bombs harm it more than ordinary bullets.
 Takes a lot of time to be set up.

 *Bunker door:*
 A heavy door granting passage inside the bunker.
 It can only be opened manually.
 Holds of fire for a long time, but costs a lot of resources.
 Bombs harm it more than ordinary bullets.
 Takes a lot of time to be set up.